krishnamurali892/WeatherApp/README.md

-This is a demo android appliaction which is developed on MVVM Architectural design pattern by using Kotlin programming language.
+This is a demo android application which is developed on MVVM Architectural design pattern by using Kotlin programming language.

 By referring this application code we can understand most of the latest android application development concepts like

+- ViewModel
+- DataBinding
+- LiveData
+- Hilt (for dependency injection)
+- Kotlin Coroutines
+- Retrofit
+- Room
+- Workmanager

 **MVVM**
  - It is an architectural design pattern, where presentation, business and data layers are loosely coupled.